how-to-automate-regression-testing-with-cypress-and-jenkins-ci-ct.png

 sh 'ls -a cypress-image-diff-html-report/visual-test/screenshots'

-// Execute the test.
+// Execute tests

 sh 'npm run test'